-- maintain current information regarding their legal responsibilities to pregnant employees - not ask if an employee is pregnant unless there are genuine health and safety concerns - respect a pregnant employee's right to confidentiality regarding their pregnancy and when this information should be disclosed to colleagues - ensure that all pregnant employees are notified of their legal right to Parental Leave Pay and Unpaid Parental Leave and all entitlements when the pregnancy is disclosed - discuss government funded Parental Leave Pay entitlements to eligible employees - discuss Keeping in Touch days whilst the employee is on Parental Leave Pay or unpaid parental leave to assist the employee stay connected with the Service - arrange a meeting with the employee when they are nearing the end of their leave to discuss returnto-work expectations- hours of work, flexible working conditions or any other arrangements - provide the employee with the same job they had prior to leave, or an available position for which they are qualified and suited, and that is closest in pay and status to the pre-parental leave position - consider any requests from the employee for a variation and/or flexibility in hours on their return to work - when recruiting employees to replace employees on parental leave, candidates must be notified by the employer that: - o the role is temporary
+- maintain current information regarding their legal responsibilities to pregnant employees - not ask if an employee is pregnant unless there are genuine health and safety concerns - respect a pregnant employee's right to confidentiality regarding their pregnancy and when this information should be disclosed to colleagues - ensure that all pregnant employees are notified of their legal right to Parental Leave Pay and Unpaid Parental Leave and all entitlements when the pregnancy is disclosed - discuss government funded Parental Leave Pay entitlements to eligible employees - discuss Keeping in Touch days whilst the employee is on Parental Leave Pay or unpaid parental leave to assist the employee stay connected with the Service [only applicable for employees who have a child born or adopted before 1 July 2023] - arrange a meeting with the employee when they are nearing the end of their leave to discuss returnto-work expectations- hours of work, flexible working conditions or any other arrangements - provide the employee with the same job they had prior to leave, or an available position for which they are qualified and suited, and that is closest in pay and status to the pre-parental leave position - consider any requests from the employee for a variation and/or flexibility in hours on their return to work - when recruiting employees to replace employees on parental leave, candidates must be notified by the employer that: - o the role is temporary - the employee on leave has a right to their pre-parental leave position when they return to work and

-- the employee on leave has a right to their pre-parental leave position when they return to work and - the employee and the employer may have a right to cancel or end the leave early in certain circumstances (e.g. stillbirth or infant death).
+• the employee and the employer may have a right to cancel or end the leave early in certain circumstances (e.g. stillbirth or infant death).